augustinevt/remazing_code_challenge/stage_two/README.md

 # Remazing Code Challenge

 #### description:
-This project is a official response to a coding challenge prompt provided by Remazing
+This project is a official response to stage two a coding challenge prompt provided by Remazing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Uses CSS modules, Font Awesome.